TeamChallengeG2/SegmentationMRI/README.md

 # Team Challenge - Medical Image Analysis

 This repository contains a PyTorch implementation used for the Team Challenge project 2023-2024, hosted by University of Technology Eindhoven and University Utrecht.
-The task is to perform voxel-wise semantic segmentation of the *spine* and the *chest* with Magnetic Resonance Images (MRI).
-The predicted segmentations are used to quantify the spinal length and chest volume, adhering to our definitions.
+The objective is to quantify the chest volume and/or spinal length in MR images.
+To this end, we perform voxel-wise semantic segmentation of the *spine* and the *chest*, adhering to our definitions.
 Our method applies the 3D U-net on provided MRI data from the ScoliStorm project (UMC Utrecht).
+The predicted segmentations are then used to quantify the volume and length.
 The workflow and usage of our method is described below.
 ## Group 2

 * Romy Buijs